Following on from a busy 2015, 2016 began in earnest with the popular ‘Chinese New Year’ celebrations.

-From Friday 3 to Saturday 5 June 2016, Culture Liverpool hosted a FREE three-day extravaganza of family fun, amazing music and entertainment along the city’s iconic waterfront, with the International Mersey River Festival 2016.
+From Friday 3 to Saturday 5 June, Culture Liverpool hosted a free three-day extravaganza of family fun, amazing music and entertainment along the city’s iconic waterfront, with the International Mersey River Festival 2016.

-During this spectacular event, we made waves with an incredible musical line up gracing three stages, a host of creative workshops and entertainment for the whole family.
+The spectacular event made waves with an incredible musical line up gracing three stages, a host of creative workshops and entertainment for the whole family.

-We gave revellers a chance to discover Liverpool’s glorious history, incredible present and dazzling future with an interactive treasure hunt around the UNESCO heritage site, whilst producing a number of activities including the following:
+Revellers discovered Liverpool’s glorious history, incredible present and dazzling future with an interactive treasure hunt around the UNESCO heritage site, whilst experiencing a number of activities along the way, including:

-On the Water: Tall ships, Northern Boat Show, Flyboarding, Canoe Polo, Wakeboarding, Watersports.
+On the Water: Tall ships, Northern Boat Show, Flyboarding, Canoe Polo, Wakeboarding and Water Sports.

 Shore Side Fun: Eldonian Village Canal Festival, Pavement Art, Model Boat Show, Liverpool Signing Choir, Street Theatre, Drumming, Arts Workshops, Family zones, Events at Open Eye Gallery and Liverpool Museum.

-Among the artists to perform were LIMF Academy 2015 graduates, Xam Volo, Jalen N’Gonda, Amique, Hicari and Harlem.
-In addition to this fresh, new talent, we also brought in already well-established and beloved musicians, including Huey Morgan (Fun Lovin Criminals’ frontman), Shola Ama, Gwen Dickey’s Rose Royce, Soul II Soul, The Real Thing, and the legendary Billy Ocean.
+Among the artists this year were LIMF Academy 2015 graduates, Xam Volo, Jalen N’Gonda, Amique, Hicari and Harlem who performed alongside beloved musicians Huey Morgan (Fun Lovin Criminals’ frontman), Shola Ama, Gwen Dickey’s Rose Royce, Soul II Soul, The Real Thing, and the legendary Billy Ocean.

-As of 2018, the International Mersey River Festival 2016 has been our most successful River Festival to date, attracting 250,000 festival-goers and bringing in £13.7million to the local economy – which was up by £5.2million on 2015.
+The International Mersey River Festival 2016 was the most successful River Festival to date, attracting 250,000 festival-goers and bringing in £13.7million to the local economy – which was up by £5.2million on 2015.

-The sensational Liverpool International Music Festival returned for its fourth outing in 2016, celebrating the city’s musical pedigree, diversity and heritage on a global scale.
-Taking place from Thursday 21 – Sunday 24 July 2016, LIMF explored the theme of ‘ReDefinition’ with five commissioned projects and performances that are and have redefined music and popular culture.
-These included a curated live show by BBC 6 Music’s Gilles Peterson called ‘From The Soul’; a celebration of Liverpool’s counter-culture over the last 40 years with ’76-16: From Eric’s To Evol’; and ‘House Nation’ where renowned Liverpool-based DJ and Producer Yousef explored what defines house music in four international cities.
+The sensational Liverpool International Music Festival (LIMF) returned for its fourth outing in 2016, celebrating the city’s musical pedigree, diversity and heritage on a global scale.
+Taking place from Thursday 21 to Sunday 24 July, LIMF explored the theme of ‘ReDefinition’ with five commissioned projects and performances that are and have redefined music and popular culture.
+These included a curated live show by BBC 6 Music’s Gilles Peterson called ‘From The Soul’, a celebration of Liverpool’s counter-culture over the last 40 years with ’76-16: From Eric’s To Evol’ and ‘House Nation’ where renowned Liverpool-based DJ and Producer Yousef explored what defines house music in four international cities.